divya1211/math-expression-detection/README.md

 ## Data

 - `data/train`: The MathWorksheetsOCR dataset.
 List of 50 worksheets hand annotated for the binary classification.
+Total number of expresisons 2332.
+Where Math expression are 1859 and non-math expressions are 473.
+The dataset is skewed with 80% math experssions becuase math worksheets have mostly math expressions.
 - `image-dataset/bing-scrap-dataset`: 100 worksheets scraped from Bing.
 - `image-dataset/worksheets`: Used these 10 exmaples for our development set.
 - `image-dataset/handwritten`: Handwritten sheets provided.